 |Average First-Year Financial Aid Package||$16,263|

-Let's take a look at to get a clearer idea of what Northern Vermont University Johnson offers and if it might be a good fit for you.
+Let's take a closer look at these factors to get a better view of what Northern Vermont University Johnson offers and if the college could be a good choice for you.

-Out of all the first-year, full-time undergrads who start at Northern Vermont University Johnson, around 64% are still enrolled the next year.
+About 64% of students who start at Northern Vermont University Johnson come back for their second year of college.
 Around 35% of students who started at Northern Vermont University Johnson earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
+Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
 Within six months of graduating, 60% of graduates receive at least one full-time job offer.

-Recent Northern Vermont University Johnson grads have an average starting salary of $25,000 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent Northern Vermont University Johnson grads is $25,000 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

-In 2020, students graduated with an average of $31,595 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $31,595 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Northern Vermont University-Johnson seems like a school you want to apply to, click the heart button to save it to your college list.